AgumaOgwal/100-days-of-code/log.md

 I basically want a site that'll help me with any daily challenges I decide to take on after this.

 **Link(s) to work**: my Github repo for now..

+### Day 4: March 14, 2019
+#####

+**Today's Progress**: Added content to my page, a body header of sorts and two cards.

+**Thoughts**: It's starting to come to life!
+Bootstrap makes it all very beautiful very easily.
+I've added two cards to represent the challenges I'm currently working on.

+Note: I will give a detailed explanation of what I hope to achieve with this project later on..

+**Link(s) to work**: N/A for now